acl2/acl2/books/README.md

 ### Contributing

-See the wiki page for [our discussion on how to contribute][git tips].
+See the documentation for [our discussion on how to contribute][git tips].

 Even though we have merged the Community Books (formerly acl2-books) and ACL2 System (formerly acl2-devel) repositories into one, changes should